Hjxin02AIsharing-Wust/VGG-demo/README.md

 ## Dataset

-The same dataset as AlexNet-demo is used.The dataset uses more than 4000 images in 5 categories, you can download it [here](https://drive.google.com/drive/folders/1z2d7UejBR55QY8dc2GOmSkyfi8C-vUBs).
+The same dataset as [AlexNet-dem](https://github.com/Hjxin02AIsharing-Wust/AlexNet-demo) is used.The dataset uses more than 4000 images in 5 categories, you can download it [here](https://drive.google.com/drive/folders/1z2d7UejBR55QY8dc2GOmSkyfi8C-vUBs).

 ## Data Preprocess
 You need to change the `root_file` parameter in the  `Data_Preprocess.py` file to the address of the dataset you downloaded.
 We follow the training set: validation set ratio of 9 to 1.
 You can also change this ratio, just change the `split_rate parameter`.
-Also we follow the data enhancement operation of the AlexNet paper, cropping the image to 224x224 at random and flipping it horizontally.
+Also we follow the data enhancement operation of the VGG paper, cropping the image to 224x224 at random and flipping it horizontally.

 ## Usage